ProfessorBrunner/lcdm-website/content/pages/xprojects/probcosmo.md

-probabilistic classification for whether a source is a galaxy or not and a probability density function for the distance a source is located from Earth, we can use significantly more data to make more precise cosmological measurements with exact same input data.
+probabilistic classification for whether a source is a galaxy or not and a probability density function for the distance a source is located from Earth, we can use significantly more data to make more precise cosmological measurements with the exact same input data.

 ## Programming Notes

-TBD
+The correlation and angular power spectrum codes are currently written in C and make use of MPI and openMP.
+As a result, the current plan is to continue with C as the implementation language.
+Any data pre/post-processing will likely be completed by using Python.

 ## Starting Conditions

 A fast, dual-tree implementation of the TPACF algorithm has been developed and published by our group.
 This code is written in C and forms the basis for the new code implementation.
 An